varugheseben/edurek-data_science/Artificial Intelligence/Generative AI/Introduction.md

   - **2020s**: Rise of large scale LLMs like GPT-3, GPT-4, Gemini, Claude and so on.
                GPT means Generative Pre-trained Transformers

+  ## Landmark models and innovations
+  - **Word2Vec (Innovated in 2013)**: Word2vec is a popular technique in Natural Language Processing (NLP) developed by Tomas Mikolov and a team of researchers at Google in 2013.
+It is used to convert words into numerical vectors (known as word embeddings) so that machines can process text, measure semantic similarity, and understand word relationships.
+  - **GANs (Innovated in 2014)**: GAN stands for Generative Adversarial Network, a class of machine learning frameworks invented by Ian Goodfellow and his colleagues in 2014.
+It is designed to generate new, synthetic data samples (such as photorealistic images, music, or text) that closely resemble a given real-world dataset.
+  - **Transformers(Innovated in 2017)**: Replaced RNN with attention based architecture.
+  - **BERT(Innovated in 2018)**: BERT stands for Bidirectional Encoder Representations from Transformers.
+It is an open-source Natural Language Processing (NLP) model developed by Google in 2018.
+It revolutionized language understanding by allowing neural networks to process words in relation to all other words in a sentence simultaneously, rather than processing them sequentially from left-to-right or right-to-left.
+  - **GPT-3(Innovated in 2020)**: With GPT-3 model are featured with few-shot capabilities.
+That means users can give examples with prompt which will be used by LLM as reference for generating the content.
+  - **GPT-4(Innovated in 2025)**: With GPT-4, we were able to multimodal, that means its ability to process, understand, and reason across multiple types of media—specifically text, vision, and audio—within a single unified system.

   ## Key Applications
   - **Software Engineering & Data Science**